fireship-io/fireship.io/hugo/content/lessons/code-this-not-that-python-edition/index.md

 # Assign a value based on a condition
 score = 42

-# OK version 🤔 - if/else blocks ❌
+# OK version 🤔: if/else blocks ❌
 if score > 0:
     sign = "positive"
 else:
     sign = "negative"

-# Pythonic way 🐍 - Use a ternary operator ✅
+# Pythonic version 🐍: Use a ternary operator ✅
 sign = "positive" if (score > 0) else "negative" # parentheses are optional
 {{< /highlight >}}